traliach/per_scholas_school/README.md

 examples:

 - `index.html` – my DevOps resume laid out as a single-page site.
-It links to `styles.css` for layout/typography and `scripts.js` for interactivity.
+It links to `styles.css` for layout/typography and `scripts.js` for interactivity ( for Now it's commented out)
 - `table_styling.html` – a tiny practice file that focuses on table semantics (`caption`, `thead`, `tbody`, `tfoot`) so I can experiment with table styling.
+- `practice-forms.html` – a stand-alone page showing the Login/Register form
+  exercise using two `<fieldset>` blocks.

 ## Practice Log

 - Added a horizontal navigation bar to `index.html` using a styled `<ul>` list.
 - Converted the practice table into a meaningful “Skills Matrix” section.
+- Built `practice-forms.html` with the login/register exercise from class.
 ## How to Run

 1. Open either HTML file with Live Server (VS Code extension) or by dragging it